beetbox/beets/docs/reference/cli.rst

     Just point the ``beet import`` command at a directory of files that are already catalogged in your library.
 Beets will automatically detect this situation and avoid duplicating any items.
-A UTF-8 encoding will be enforced on your imported file.
 In this situation, the "copy files" option (``-c``/``-C`` on the command line or ``copy`` in the config file) has slightly different behavior: it causes files to be *moved*, rather than duplicated, if they're already in your library.
 (The same is